pranigopu/pranigopu.github.io/docs/philosophy/epistemology/closing-remarks-on-epistemology.md

 **NOTE**: _Needless to say, not all volitional acts are rational, but I posit that they are not rational when they are evasive on a deeper level, i.e. when they involve the unfocusing of the mind from reality and rely at their core on blind (i.e. non-perceptual) automatic responses.
 Hence, being a volitional being is equivalent to being rational if and only if one exercises one's volition to one's fullest capacity for every level of cognition beyond the perceptual level._

-# LINK TO ETHICS: Staying in existence as the basic purpose
+# LINK TO ETHICS: Staying in existence as the basic purpose in cognition
 _In ethics, I show that one's own life is the standard of value, i.e. the highest value and the source of all values (see: [The Standard of Value](https://pranigopu.github.io/philosophy/ethics/1-standard-of-value.html)).
 Now, however, I shall show the same idea from an epistemological perspective.
 I shall show that the only purpose fundamentally is the purpose of staying in existence as what you are, and since that any form of cognition needs purpose, I shall show that knowledge implies and is implied by the idea of one's own life as the standard of value._

 How do you grasp the self-evident?
 By staying in awareness.
 Why grasp the self-evident?
 To stay in existence as a conscious being, i.e. to preserve your faculty of awareness, because to be aware is to be aware of something that is what it is.
 Why grasp anything beyond the self-evident?
 To stay in existence as a volitional being, i.e. to preserve your faculty of self-driven awareness.
 If you do not care to do so, why think?
 For no purpose?
 But thinking is impossible without purpose.
 So, do you think for a purpose of something or someone beyond you?
 But if the purpose is beyond you, your awareness cannot be self-driven because what drives you is also beyond you.